The investigation cannot be based on changes in mass from just one potato cylinder.

 To find, for example the 50th percentile, first find the rank:

-In instances where the ordered rank is not a whole number, you should round the number up.
+Where the ordered rank is not a whole number, round the number up.

 Find the 90th percentile for the same set of data.

-The percentile rank will tell us the position of a value within a range.
+The percentile rank will show the position of a value within a range.

 To find the percentile rank of a value, :